Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inject_source_mag** [ Type: *float* ]

-	If not guess if given, begin the artifial source injection at this apparent magnitude.
+	If not guess if given, begin the artificial source injection at this apparent magnitude.